faatound/faatound/README.md

 ### Hi there 👋 it's faatou

-i am a junior developper who is in Third year in the higher polytechnical school .
+Passionate Front-end Developper from Dakar polytechnical school .
 I have always been interested about computers and programming .
 In everyday life i love coding and discover new things.

 - 🌱 I’m currently learning Angular and NextJS